 At the federal level, the Advisory Committee on Heritable Disorders in Newborn and Children (ACHDNC) is responsible for recommending disorders for newborn screening.
+The Committee includes representatives from across HHS, as well as a variety of healthcare experts.
 The ACHDNC maintains a Recommended Uniform Screening Panel (RUSP), which consists of a standardized list of disorders that are recommended for states to implement in their NBS programs.
 The Committee engages in lengthy processes for evaluating the disorders to include on the list.
 While the majority of states screen for most disorders on the list, some states screen for additional disorders and others are at various stages of adopting more recent recommendations.
-State public health departments are tasked with making determinations on which tests to include within the state NBS program, resulting in a lack of consistency across states.
-For example, a newborn diagnosed with a rare disease in one state may be able to receive prompt care and treatment, but if a neighboring state does not screen for the same disease, a newborn would likely go undiagnosed and untreated.
+State public health departments are tasked with making determinations on the tests to include within the state NBS program, resulting in a lack of consistency across states.
+For example, a newborn diagnosed with a rare disease in one state is able to receive prompt care and treatment; if a neighboring state does not screen for the same disease, a newborn would likely go undiagnosed and untreated.